webmeier/learnjs/outlines/outline5.md

     1. How to think like a developer - done
     2. Using starter template - done
     3. Hands on: build an off-canvas sidebar menu - done
-    4. Hands on: build a modal window
+    4. Hands on: build a modal window - done
     5. Hands on: build accordions
     6. Hands on: build tabs
     7. Hands on: build a carousel